-Ensure strict code of conduct in the ii.
-A good warning system and fulltime | worksite is maintained.
-They include watchmen is strongly recommended no alcohol, no smoke, indiscipline for this site for both worker and noisy behavior, any form of sexual abuses with females iii.Safety barriers and safety nets should be installed at places of risk to protect workers and commuters from boulder falling risk
+- i.
+Additionally, work should be discontinued for sufficient time period during rainy period as working on unstable slopes will be highly risky in the rainy season. - ii.
+A good warning system and fulltime watchmen is highly recommended for this site for both worker and commuter safety. - iii.
+Safety barriers and safety nets should be installed at places of risk to protect workers and commuters from boulder falling risk.

-7. Working hours
+8. Working hours